hohoyourself/ExpenseTracker/README.md

 Refer to [React.js](https://react.dev/) and [Chart.js](https://www.chartjs.org/) for library documentations.

-Setup [npm](https://www.npmjs.com/), run `npm run build` after changes are maded to the frontend code.
+Setup [npm](https://www.npmjs.com/), run `npm install` to install dependencies, run `npm run build` after changes are made to the frontend code.

-After any modification to the web app, the container need to be re-built:
+After any modification to the web app, the container needs to be re-built:
   1. First, stop and remove the previous expense-tracker project from Docker
   2. Run `docker-compose up --build -d`